-Mangano, who had intended to stay at the school until she retired, sustained nerve damage that left her unable to work, said her attorney, Ken Fulginiti of Duffy + Partners.
+Mangano, who had intended to stay at the school until she retired, sustained nerve damage that left her unable to work, said her law firm, Duffy + Partners.

 Wracked with intense pain and requiring the use of a cane, she was diagnosed with complex regional pain syndrome, an ailment that causes her skin to be hypersensitive to any movement.